 - Real dangers.
 Nature can be dangerous, and making mistakes can put us at the mercy of nature and its animal residents seeking a meal.

 - Ignorance.
-Many cultures scapegoate someone whenever there is a failure of some kind.
+Many cultures scapegoats someone whenever there is a failure of some kind.
 Scapegoating can be serious and deadly.

 - Order.
 Many societies punish those who do not conform to the prevailing orthodoxy and treat difference and non-conformity as a mistake.
-Even our brains flash an error message whenever we go against prevailing social norms according to research published in the Spero Forum.
+Even our brains flash an error message whenever we go against prevailing social norms.

 We have a history of handling mistakes and failure in an unpleasant way.
 Since each of us carries our human history with us, it can be a challenge to overcome the fear of making mistakes.